 - Legal Directories.
 Reputable legal directories, including Lawyers.com, Avvo.com, Martindale.com and HG.org provide law firms with high quality backlinks.
 Depending on the site, firms may need to subscribe or may be able to list for free.
 The information available during the claim profile process may seem very similar across directories but sometimes valuable fields may not be available or displayed on your profile even if you have filled them out during the claim process.
 Some may allow basic information updates, but require you to subscribe for more valuable and/or lead gen fields.
 A field to add a link to your website is one of the most valuable fields within the profile because the more legal links a firm has, the greater its site authority will be.
 The more authoritative your site is to Google, the more likely they will rank you for relevant searches.
 Additionally, the backlink provides referral traffic which is anyone that finds your firm in the directory and then clicks the link on your firm’s profile that leads users back to your website.
 Visits coming from a legal directory are high intent searchers likely looking to sign up with an attorney ASAP, so these referral visits are likely to convert from your website.

 - Law Schools (.edu links).
 Educational institutions, including your law school or undergrad alma mater, deliver quality backlinks to your site.
 Consider adding a link to your alumni directory profile or providing content to the school’s blog or site.

 - Local Business Directories, like Apple Maps, Yellow Pages, Yelp, Chamber of Commerce and the Better Business Bureau allow your law firm to create a business profile that includes a backlink to your site.
-And don’t forget to claim and optimize your Google My Business profile, which will include a link to your site as well as appear in the maps section of Google.
+Don’t forget to claim and optimize your Google Business Profile, which will include a link to your site as well as appear in the maps section of Google.

 - Social Media Profiles.
 Establish your firm’s business profile on Facebook, LinkedIn and Twitter and link back to your site.